 Find pens you like: Take time to purchase pens with strong ink to get you through the mailing process!
 If you plan on using calligraphy or hand lettering to write your recipients’ addresses, use a fountain pen with an ink cartridge and flex nib.
 Other popular pens include felt pens, brush pens, and dip pens.

 Choose a festive envelope color: Spice up your Christmas cards by using colored envelopes to make your card stand out!
 Popular envelope colors for the holiday season include antique gold, white, red, and green.
 Try to match the envelope for the card.

 Experiment with Calligraphy: Calligraphy has been around for years and is commonly used for special occasions.
 The holidays are the perfect time to try your hand at calligraphy.
 Use a felt pen to practice in advance and then upgrade to a fountain pen to begin addressing your envelopes!
 Stick to black ink or white ink to balance out a festive colored envelope.

 Custom postage: If you want to embellish your card even further, use custom postage stamps that match your address labels and Christmas cards.
-You can customize postage with a photo of your family that didn’t make the final cut for your Christmas card to get the most use out of your christmas photos.
+You can customize postage with a photo of your family that didn’t make the final cut for your Christmas card to get the most use out of your Christmas photos.